-The HSE may also provide social work services for other groups or individuals.
-Social work services are delivered by teams of social workers, working with individuals, families and groups experiencing social and emotional difficulties.
+The HSE may provide social work services for other groups or individuals.
+Social work services are delivered by teams of social workers, working with individuals and groups experiencing social and emotional difficulties.
 The aim of social work is to help people achieve change and make decisions which will improve their quality of life.
 It is also a function of social work to identify options and support steps to advance social policy and service delivery.

 Most public hospitals employ social workers whose main task is to help people when they leave the hospital.
 They may find suitable accommodation for them, help them to find a nursing home place or ensure that the necessary supports are in place if they return home.